 #5: Don’t Hold Back on Knobs

-One of the simplest and inexpensive ways of updating your kitchen is replacing your cabinet hardware.
+One of the simplest and inexpensive ways of updating your kitchen is by replacing your cabinet hardware.
 They can add beauty and uniqueness to your kitchen space for little investment.

 The knobs you choose are important.
-If you choose knobs that are very inexpensive they most likely will have to replaced within two years.
-Instead of searching for a specific priced knob, you should be looking for size and weight.
+If you choose knobs that are very inexpensive they most likely will have to replace within two years.
+Instead of searching for a specifically priced knob, you should be looking for size and weight.
 A lightweight knob may be hollow in the middle or it may have been made with cheap material.
 Note that there is a significant weight difference between acrylic and glass knobs.

 For easy installation you should choose knobs with considerably larger screws; the existing screw hole may be damaged over time and you will need a bigger screw to get a good grip in the wood.